thirtythreeforty/neolink/README.md

 By default Neolink serves on all IP addresses on port 8554.
 You can modify this by changing the `bind` and the `bind_port` parameter.

 Use can enable `rtsps` (TLS) by adding a `certificate = "/path/to/pem"` to the config.
 This pem should contain by the certificate and the key used for the server.
 If TLS is enabled all connections must use `rtsps`.
-Use can also control client side TLS with the config option `tls_client_auth = "none|request|require"`, in this case the client should present a certificate signed by the server's CA, this is disabled by default.
+You can also control client side TLS with the config option `tls_client_auth = "none|request|require"`, in this case the client should present a certificate signed by the server's CA, this is disabled by default.

 Use can enable basic authentication by adding the configuration option `username = "someone"` and `password = "somepass"`.
 Both username and password must be set for this to work.